ExaWorks/job-api-spec/specification.md

 ```

 Returns additional, backend specific meta data associated with this status, if
 any.
-Those meta data may include details on the state transition, backend
+Those metadata may include details on the state transition, backend
 native job IDs, or other, non-standardized pieces of information.
 An
 implementation MAY specify a subset of information expected to be included in
 the returned map.